-Cancun is synonymous with luxury, parties, Spring Break, large resorts, and beautiful beaches.
-Cancun is an American playground.
-During Spring Break, college kids flock here to get drunk and tan.
+Cancun is synonymous with luxury, parties, spring break, large resorts, and beautiful beaches.
+It’s often seen as an American playground.
+During spring break, college kids flock here to get drunk and tan.
 However, if you leave the main resort area of Cancun, you’ll find a very local city with few tourists and friendly people.
-There’s also some Mayan ruins nearby the city.
-Don’t let the party reputation fool you – Cancun has much, much more than that but you have to go looking for it.
+There are also some Mayan ruins nearby the city.
+Don’t let the party reputation fool you – Cancun has much, much more than that, but you do have to go looking for it.

 - Hostel Prices: Hostels are extremely cheap, probably because there are so many of them in Cancun.
-There are rooms for as little a $5 USD but $13 is a more realistic price. $40-60 USD is normal for a double private room in a hostel.
+There are rooms for as little as $5 USD but $13 is a more realistic price. $40-60 USD is normal for a double private room in a hostel.

 - Budget Hotel Prices: There are plenty of budget hotels in Cancun with prices starting at around $30 USD per night.

 - Average Cost of Food: By purchasing food on street stalls or in markets you can expect to spend around $20 USD per day or less.
-Fast food here is much the same price as in the US so by eating in local restaurants instead, you’ll pay around $40 USD.
+Fast food here is much the same price as in the US so by eating instead in local restaurants, you’ll pay around $40 USD.

 - Eat local food - By buying food from the markets in Cancun you can save plenty of cash.
 If you’re going on a day trip bring a packed lunch filled with cheap, local food instead of paying a premium at the tourist cafes.